When eaten, this hormone is released into the bloodstream, helping to move glucose from the food that has been ingested into cells for use as energy.

-By using a rapid-acting insulin instead of a short-acting insulin at the start of dinner, you can avoid severe drops in blood sugar in the middle of the night.
+By using rapid-acting insulin instead of short-acting insulin at the start of dinner, you can avoid severe drops in blood sugar in the middle of the night.

 Because fast-acting insulins work very quickly, they can increase the chances of hypoglycemia.
 Therefore, care must be taken when dosing.

 Some fast-acting insulins

 Rapid insulins, a type of insulin known as analog insulins, can be injected or given through an insulin pump.

 Humalog is a product with the active ingredient insulin lispro.